msm-code/GhidraCtrlP/README.md

 * `Ctrl+c` - copy a text of the highlighted element
 * `Ctrl+Shift+c` - copy address (if any) of the highlighted element
 * `Ctrl+d` - toggle a quick bookmark at the highlighted location (add, or remove if exists).
 Bookmarked symbols are shown with a `[*]` tag at the end (hint: you can search filter by this too).
+* `Ctrl+q` - by default the window is only hidden when closed (to speed up future executions).
+Press this shortcut to forcefully really close the window.
+May be useful to restart script in case of a bug.

 **Filtering**